TheV360/sb_file_toolkit/README.md

 ### Converting a File

-Let's say you have a SmileBASIC 3 program named `hi.prg`.
+Let's say you have a SmileBASIC 3 program named `hi.sb3`.

 ```smilebasic
 ' This is my program